ASTRA-sim: Enabling Software-Hardware Co-Design Exploration for Distributed Machine Learning Platforms

 Target Audience

 Any researcher with the interest in full-stack, large-scale AI/ML simulation.
+Any researcher interested in the several usecases and adaptation of ASTRA-sim across industry and academia organizations.

 Organizers